alberto-lazari/computer-science/mobile-programming/exam-presentation/notes.md

 - YUV/YIQ/YCbCr: Luminosity (rodes perception) + Color information (cones perception)
 - CIE: depends on properties of cones in the eye.
 Represents whole human vision

+Color space: relation between real colors and representation in color model (red in sRGB slightly different than in Adobe RGB)

 ## Color Depth
 Number of bits used to encode every color:
 - Grayscale: